Main Street, Downtown Las Vegas

 Meanwhile, you can visit these places:

-Retro Vegas, 1131 S Main, a retail boutique featuring antiques, furniture, accessories and art that capture the vibe of Las Vegas’s Rat Pack Days.
+Retro Vegas, 1131 South Main, was a retail boutique featuring antiques, furniture, accessories and art that capture the vibe of Las Vegas’s Rat Pack Days.
 The store opened in 2008 just three storefronts down the street and expanded to the current location in 2012.
-Open Monday through Saturday 11am-6pm, Sunday, 12-5pm.

 retro-vegas.com

-Casa Don Juan, 1204 S Main, Mexican restaurant.
+Casa Don Juan, 1204 South Main, Mexican restaurant.

 https://www.facebook.com/casadonjuanlv